cyle/transcode-farm/docs/INSTALL_MASTER.md

 The first line allows the server to delete old temporary files once every two hours if they are over a day old.
 A good idea.
 The second line runs the remove_expired.php script, which removes expired entries, every minute.
 Maybe that can be less often, but do what you want.

+Wrapping this up, you'll need to do a couple things:

+	cd /farm/config
+	cp config.example.php config.php
+	nano config.php

+Inside that file, configure the Farm options, like what URL this lives on, how to send mail, etc.

+The last important step is building in some kind of login/accounts system.
+I cannot include the one I use because... well, it's proprietary to Emerson College.
+I'd like to make it open source sometime, but at the time of this writing, it's not.

+So you'll notice that in most every script there's a require_once() for "login_check.php", which uses the $login_required variable.
+Before you can use this, you'll need to plug in some kind of login system, even if it's just this:

+	<?php
+	$current_user['loggedin'] = true;
+	?>

+Save that as login_check.php and put it in www-includes.
+That script will just allow anyone to use the system.
+Plug in your own system if you have one.
+But bottom line, you have to have something.
+The user tracking inside this is rudimentary right now, but it's something, at least.

 That... should... be... it.
 See INSTALL_NODE to install some nodes and get things working!